The maths whizz turned teenage World Cup star wanted by Man City

 Explaining his ultimate decision to declare for Morocco, rather than the country of his birth, Bouaddi uploaded an old photograph on Instagram.

-It captured the then ten-year-old in a Morocco shirt as he watched on from the stands at the 2018 World Cup.
+It captured the then 10-year-old in a Morocco shirt as he watched on from the stands at the 2018 World Cup.

 "I am aware of the privilege I have to defend these colours and I will give everything to best represent my country," he vowed.

-However, again, to those who know Bouaddi best, such as former Creil coach Armand Doue, it was nothing out of the ordinary.
+However, to those who know Bouaddi best, such as former Creil coach Armand Doue, his performances were nothing out of the ordinary.

-"He does this kind of match every weekend on the pitches of Ligue 1," he said.
+"He does this kind of match every weekend on the pitches of Ligue One," he said.

 Already breaking records but more to come